 When we learn to read we learn words, and then sentences, and concepts of the language.
 The more we read, the greater our understanding of concepts, more complex words, and eventually constructs like metaphors that tell us more than words alone.
 Visually, the same concepts apply.
-The more we experience photography of various forms and levels of expression the more we understand how the image can imply mood, direct our attention, or compell us to better grasp what the photographer intends the image to say to us.
+The more we experience photography of various forms and levels of expression the more we understand how the image can imply mood, direct our attention, or compel us to better grasp what the photographer intends the image to say to us.
 Leading lines, complex compositions, and abstract foundations of images are all part of what we see but do not always fully understand.
 More visual experience leads us to better understanding.

 We often do not see what it is in our images that is not necessarily wrong, but may be weak, or interferes with the expression we intend.
 We know we "like the picture" but do not see what it is in the image that explains why.
 Or, we don't like the picture, but are unable to express why we are not satisfied.
 Often what others say about the image can help us with the experience as we are directed to different ways of seeing the image.
-Someone with a greater visual experience will often point out aspects of the image that never occured to us.
-A few modifications to cropping, tonal controls or simplification of the image in some way can turn a good image into a great image and most of those modifications are simple, but rarely intuitive.
+Someone with a greater visual experience will often point out aspects of the image that never occurred to us.
+A few modifications to cropping, tonal controls or simplification of the image in some way can turn a good image into a great image and many of those modifications are simple, but rarely intuitive.